neilagabriel/vim-geeknote/README.md

 # vim-geeknote

 Geeknote Plugin for Vim.
-Under active development, not yet functional.
+Under active development.

+## Supported Features

+1. Open notebook and note listing in a vertical split navigation pane.
+2. Open notes for reading by selecting them in the navigation pane.

 ## Installation

-Use your plugin manager of choice.
+1. Use your plugin manager of choice to install plugin..

 - [Pathogen](https://github.com/tpope/vim-pathogen)
   - `git clone https://github.com/neilagabriel/vim-geeknote ~/.vim/bundle/vim-geeknote`